rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ### 0.1.22 Imperfect exemplars of a manifestation

 <a name="0.1.22.1">0.1.22.1</a> If describing an exemplar of a manifestation known to be imperfect, and details of a perfect (or more perfect) exemplar can be determined, base the description on the perfect exemplar.
 Do not use square brackets to record information present in the perfect exemplar but absent in the imperfect exemplar.
 Details of a perfect (or more perfect) exemplar may be determined by examining additional items, by examining facsimiles of perfect copies, or by referring to reliable descriptions in other sources.
-As appropriate, cite the source used for the description (see [Modification of item, 1.29.31](/DCRMR/title/Note-on-title/#12931-note-on-the-source-of-the-title-proper) and [Manifestation described in, 9.32.31](/DCRMR/additional-notes/Manifestation-described-in/#93231-references-to-published-descriptions)).
+As appropriate, cite the source used for the description (see [Note on title, 1.29.31](/DCRMR/title/Note-on-title/#12931-note-on-the-source-of-the-title-proper) and [Manifestation described in, 9.32.31](/DCRMR/additional-notes/Manifestation-described-in/#93231-references-to-published-descriptions)).
 Make a local note describing the imperfection of the item in hand (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 <a name="0.1.22.2">0.1.22.2</a> **Details of a perfect exemplar cannot be determined**.
 If no reliable evidence of the details of a perfect exemplar is available, describe the imperfect item as it is.
 Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.4.63.1](/DCRMR/general-rules/Transcription/#0.4.63.1)).
-Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that the description is based on an imperfect exemplar see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1).
+Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that the description is based on an imperfect exemplar (see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1)).

 >Example:
 >Title proper: <CITE>Carta de […] sitio de Puebla</CITE>